-We make it easy for schools to work with external arts practitioners in support of their creative curriculum.
-CAS runs a tried and tested model of arts and education partnership to bring creativity into the classroom.
+CAS make it easy for schools to work with external arts practitioners in support of their creative curriculum.
+CAS runs a tried and tested model of arts and education partnership to bring creativity into the classroom called the Education Project Artist Residency.

-Initially known as the Educational Project Residency, this scheme supports graduate artists while they make the transition from student to professional and is our most successful programme.
 Every year CAS recruits two promising new graduates from Winchester School of Art and partners them with a school.
 This is a completely bespoke programme, ensuring each residency is built upon the needs of both the artist and the school.
+The scheme is our most successful long-running programme.

 - Portway Junior School, Chloe Sutton-Stacey, 2015